 Sometimes a borrower can’t obtain a line of credit or a loan on their own.
 Usually, it’s due to a lack of credit history, which is typically the case for a young person or a first-time borrower.

-In some cases, a new borrower will get approved for a loan but at a very high-interest rate.
+In some cases, a new borrower will get approved for a no credit check loan but at a very high-interest rate.
 Having a cosigner with established credit can bring that interest rate down significantly.

 Most people make financial decisions that they regret at one time or another.
 Being delinquent or acquiring too much debt can significantly lower your score.
 At that point, people with bad credit usually need a cosigner to get approved for a loan.